greg-raven/Uncommon-Sense/_drafts/all.md

 The prohibition is general.
 No clause in the Constitution could by any rule of construction be conceived to give congress a power to disarm the people.
 Such a flagitious attempt could only be made under some general pretense by a state legislature.
 But if in any blind pursuit of inordinate power, either should attempt it, this amendment may be appealed to as a restraint on both.
 William Rawle

 Criminal justice was originally intended to protect society from the lawbreaker.
 By the time the Warren Court had finished with it, its chief function was to protect the lawbreaker from society.
-Needless to say, the Court’s exaggerated magnification of criminal rights worked directly to the advantage of minorities that shelter criminal castes within their ranks.
+Needless to say, the Court's exaggerated magnification of criminal rights worked directly to the advantage of minorities that shelter criminal castes within their ranks.
 Wilmot Robertson

 We have what is known as the Federal Reserve Bank System.
 That system is not owned by the Government.
-Many people think that it is because it says “Federal Reserve.”
+Many people think that it is because it says 'Federal Reserve.'
 It belongs to private banks, private corporations.
-So we have farmed out to the Federal Reserve Banking System that which is owned exclusively, wholly, one hundred percent to the private banks — we have farmed out to them the privilege of issuing the Government’s money!
+So we have farmed out to the Federal Reserve Banking System that which is owned exclusively, wholly, one hundred percent to the private banks --- we have farmed out to them the privilege of issuing the Government's money!
 Wright Patman

 The dollar represents a one dollar debt to the Federal Reserve System.
-The Federal Reserve Banks create money out of thin air to buy Government Bonds from the U.S. Treasury … and has created out of nothing a … debt which the American people are obliged to pay with interest.
+The Federal Reserve Banks create money out of thin air to buy Government Bonds from the U.S. Treasury ... and has created out of nothing a ... debt which the American people are obliged to pay with interest.
 Wright Patman

 Glory is fleeting, but obscurity is forever.
 Napoleon Bonaparte

-Don’t be so humble -- you are not that great.
+Don't be so humble --- you are not that great.
 Golda Meir

 His ignorance is encyclopedic.
 Abba Eban